clarelgibson/dash/dash-vault/Ask/Deliverables.md

 * When the project is complete, what are you expected to deliver to [[Stakeholders|stakeholders]]?
 * Will you collect data for this project?
 How much?
 For how long?

 Try to be as specific as possible with the deliverables.
 Use measurable goals and objectives.
+It's helpful here to use words *and* visuals to describe what you intend to deliver.
 ### Examples
 * Identify the top 10 issues with traffic congestion within the city limits.
 * Identify the top 3 solutions that are most cost-effective for reducing traffic congestion.